Imagination in focus. Facts and fictions that set our minds on fire. Artist, author, skier.

-He earned degrees from the University of Notre Dame (in Modern and Classical Languages with an emphasis in German, plus an Art double major), Utah State University (Art) and Washington University in St. Louis (Painting) where he was also an Eliot Honors Scholar.
+Scheckler’s training and academic background demonstrate a rare combination of traditional and contemporary arts experience.
+He earned degrees from the University of Notre Dame (starting as a mechanical engineering major but ending with a degree in Modern and Classical Languages, plus an Art double major), Utah State University (Art) where he held the Presidential Fellowship, and Washington University in St. Louis (Painting) where he was also an Eliot Honors Scholar.
 He studied classical drawing and figure anatomy at the New York Academy of Art, and academic figure and portrait painting through workshops at the Angel Academy of Art, in Florence, Italy.
-He also teaches painting, drawing, photography and composition as tenured Professor of Art at the Massachusetts College of Liberal Arts, which is a member of the Massachusetts State University System.
-Many of his art students have gone on to become fine artists, illustrators, designers, art teachers, museum educators and professors.
+Scheckler is one of only a very few artists living today who has both higher education contemporary art training as well as traditional academy art training.

 Scheckler teaches painting, drawing, photography and composition as tenured Professor of Art in the Massachusetts State University System at the Massachusetts College of Liberal Arts.
 Many of his art students have gone on to become fine artists, illustrators, designers, art teachers, and museum educators.

 Following in the witty words of Isaac Asimov “he remains as youthful, as lively and as lovable as ever, and grows more handsome with each year.
 You can be sure that this is so since he has written this little essay himself and his devotion to absolute objectivity is notorious.” ;)

 He is married to the artist Laura Christensen.
 Both are avid telemark skiers, and enjoy mountain biking and hiking too.
 Residing in the Berkshires of Western Massachusetts, they provide a home for two lovely cats Jupiter and Masaccio.